This is the fourth of seven topic-based reports, as outlined in the Family Violence Reform Implementation Monitor's plan for 2021–2022.

 There are dedicated prevention strategies and plans but there remains a need for a clear theory of change and a system operating framework

 As described in the previous section, there are several plans and strategies related to preventing family violence.
-However, we found that there remains a need for a clearer representation of how Victoria's efforts will give effect to the strategy.
+However, we found that there remains a need for a clearer representation of how Victoria's efforts will give effect to the Free From strategy.
 We suggest this should include a clearly articulated theory of change that describes the range of activities required and links with expected short-, medium- and long-term outcomes, as is required for public health approaches.
 It should also include a strategic operating framework for Victoria’s primary prevention system that sets out the various components of system architecture required and how the system should operate.
 The theory of change will also have an important role informing the actions in the third Free From Violence action plan and should be incorporated into the Free From Violence and Family Violence outcomes frameworks.

 Plans and strategies driving prevention activity

-The most cited framework that guides prevention activity at all levels is : A shared framework for the primary prevention of violence against women in Australia, developed by Our Watch.
+The most cited framework that guides prevention activity at all levels is Change the : A shared framework for the primary prevention of violence against women in Australia, developed by Our Watch.
 The first (2015) edition of this important national framework built on the world-leading work of VicHealth and was produced in partnership by VicHealth, ANROWS and Our Watch in recognition of the need for a shared, national framework that could be adopted by every industry, sector and government.
 In 2021 Our Watch published an updated edition.
 Change the Story provides a common theoretical understanding of violence against women.
 Importantly, it provides a clear, high-level snapshot of the drivers of violence against women, factors that reinforce violence against women, and the suite of essential actions required to prevent it (see Figure 7).

-All states and territories endorsed Change the Story as the national framework for prevention under the Third Action Plan of the first .
+All states and territories endorsed Change the Story as the national framework for prevention under the Third Action Plan of the first National Plan to Reduce Violence Against .
 However, as some key sector leaders explained to us, Change the Story is not a practice framework.
 It provides the common theoretical understanding, and high-level actions and principles, but these need to be translated into strategies and practice frameworks in each jurisdiction.
 Our Watch has already developed various practice tools and resources to assist with implementation in various settings,1 and may be able to play a greater role in translating Change the Story into practice guidance following its recent record investment of $100.5 million over five years from the Australian Government.2

-Similarly, organisations drawing on (Our Watch’s resource that describes what is required to address the drivers of violence against Aboriginal women) in their work are supported by a number of Our Watch tools and projects, however investment is required to continue its translation into practice.
+Similarly, organisations drawing on Changing the (Our Watch’s resource that describes what is required to address the drivers of violence against Aboriginal women) in their work are supported by a number of Our Watch tools and projects, however investment is required to continue its translation into practice.

 Figure 7: Gendered drivers and underlying social context for violence against women, and essential actions to address these